EmmaBakker/regs-small-vits/README.md

 # 5) Open and run the notebook
 jupyter notebook main.ipynb
-# or, headless:
-jupyter nbconvert --to notebook --execute --inplace main.ipynb
 ```

 > Note: This repository’s main entry point is the **`main.ipynb`** notebook.
 There is no `main.py` in this repo at the moment.